 Given these challenges and the urgency of acting, the Minister of Justice and Members of Parliament need to hear from Canadians about the importance of moving legislation forward and honouring their promise.

 As people of faith we are committed to addressing the legacy of harm done to Indigenous Peoples by churches and governments, and to forging right relationships.
-Passing a legislative framework to implement the United Nations Declaration on the Rights of Indigenous Peoples (UN Declaration) is an excellent step toward ensuring the human rights of Indigenous Peoples are respected and honoured in Canada.
+MCC believes that passing a legislative framework to implement the United Nations Declaration on the Rights of Indigenous Peoples (UN Declaration) is an excellent step toward ensuring the human rights of Indigenous Peoples are respected and honoured in Canada.